Find out what grants you can apply for to get funding for recruitment, training and IT improvements if your business

 After you’ve applied

-If your application is successful you’ll receive a grant offer letter.
+If your application is successful you’ll get a grant offer letter.

-The grant will be paid to you within 30 days of your valid claim for reimbursement being accepted.
-It’ll be paid by Bacs (Bankers Automated Clearing System) to a UK bank account in the name of the person who applied.
+You’ll then get the grant within 30 days.
+It’ll be paid by Bacs to a UK bank account in the name of the person who applied.